SEE & DO

-see and do in Broome
+The best things to do in Broome

 Staircase to the Moon

 This ocean phenomenon is the result of one of the world’s highest tidal shifts compressing through two narrow breaks in the Kimberley coastline.
 Millions of litres of ocean sucks through a narrow sea gorge, the water brawling and churning as it goes.
+This incredible sight is a must-see in Broome.

 Recognised by the Guinness World Records as the oldest open air cinema in operation, Sun Cinemas boasts an air-conditioned entertainment complex with twin cinemas, seating up to 377 people.
 Technologically, it rivals any of the best cinemas in Australia.
 It has a café and ample parking.